About video ads in the Ad gallery

 You can also build video ads by using the "Video" campaign type in AdWords.
 Explore the benefits

 There are some changes to video ad templates in the Ad gallery.

-- As of October 2016, you’re no longer able to create TrueView video ads by using the Ad gallery in Display Network campaigns.
-By January, any existing TrueView video ads in Display campaigns will stop serving and the status will show as “Removed.”
+- As of October 2016, you will no longer be able to create TrueView video ads by using the Ad gallery in Display Network campaigns.
+By January 2017, any existing TrueView video ads in Display campaigns will stop serving and the status will display as “Removed”.
 You can use video campaigns to continue creating and running TrueView video ads.
-Learn more about creating video campaigns
+Find out more about creating video campaigns

 - We’re reducing inventory on YouTube for non-skippable in-stream ads that are bought via the AdWords auction.
 By early 2017, these ads will no longer run on YouTube.
 They’ll continue to run on video partner sites on the Display Network, if selected in the Network settings.